Accelerate the Value of Data

 • Survivorship strategy: Applies specific rules to determine winner values.

-• Filterings settings: Splits all attribute values by defined criteria.
+• Filtering settings: Splits all attribute values by defined criteria.
 Each split set of values has its own winner values, and all calculations are performed independently between split sets.

 • Fallback strategy settings: Indicates what strategy must be used to determine the winner if a main survivorship strategy couldn’t determine them or found a lot of them.